crowbar/barclamp-crowbar/doc/devguide/devtool-build.md

 1. If you don't want to use HTTPS, then make sure that your build server's public key is registered with your Github account
 1. `sudo apt-get update`
+1. the following packages are needed
-1. `sudo apt-get install git rpm ruby rubygems1.8 curl build-essential debootstrap mkisofs binutils markdown erlang debhelper db-make python-pip`
+   1. `sudo apt-get install git rpm ruby rubygems1.8 curl build-essential debootstrap'
+   1. `sudo apt-get install mkisofs binutils markdown erlang debhelper db-make python-pip`
    1. `sudo apt-get install build-essential libopenssl-ruby1.8 libssl-dev zlib1g-dev`
+1. For Trunk CB2 Dev on Ruby 1.9 you need the following (do NOT do this for 1.x dev work!)
-1. Do NOT change your ruby configuration (yet).
-Keep it 3.8.7 auto for now.
-[Ignore - `sudo update-alternatives --config ruby` (to make Ruby 1.9.1 the default. ruby -v will report version 1.9.3)]
+   1. `sudo update-alternatives --config ruby` (to make Ruby 1.9.1 the default. ruby -v will report version 1.9.3)
+   1. `sudo update-alternatives --config gem` (to make Gem 1.9 the default, gem -v will report version 1.9)
+   1. `sudo gem install ruby1.9.1-dev builder bluecloth`
+   1. continue with steps below
 1. `sudo gem install json net-http-digest_auth kwalify bundler rake rcov rspec`
 1. `git clone https://github.com/crowbar/crowbar.git`
 1. `cd ~/crowbar` directory